 UPSC Syllabus for Mains Examination

 The Union Public Service Commission (UPSC) has revised its pattern in 2015 for Civil Services Main examination.
-UPSC Syllabus for mains exam 2017 in detail is here.
-Get ready for nine papers of mains, two as qualifying papers and seven papers to be counted for ranking.
+UPSC Syllabus for mains exam in detail is here.
+Get ready for nine papers of mains, two are only qualifying papers and marks of seven papers will be counted for ranking.

 UPSC Exam-Mains, Total Papers and Marks

 Papers Marks Subject/Topic I 300 One Of The Indian Languages Chosen From The Prescribed List II 300 English III 250 Essay IV/V/VI/VII 1000 General Studies (250 Marks For Each Paper) VIII & IX 500 Optional Subject

 In this category, two papers of 300 marks each have been kept.
 Candidates need to qualify these papers only, marks obtained in these papers will not be considered for ranking.
 They are…

 Paper Marks I. Any Indian Language 300 II.
 English 300

 UPSC Exams Mains Seven Papers other than qualifying papers.

 You can select any of the languages mentioned as in the Eighth Schedule of the Constitution or in English to give remaining seven papers of UPSC Mains Exam.List of seven papers is as given below.